 LENGTH: 1,000 to 10,000 words.

 PAYMENT: Six cents per word.
-Payment is upon final acceptance.
+Payment is upon publication.

 ART SIZE: Typically 8.5 x 11 inches – 300dpi.

-ART PAYMENT: Typically $50 or $25 for smaller pieces.
+ART PAYMENT: Typically $50 or $25 for interior pieces.
 Cover (color) pays $600.
-Payment is upon final acceptance.
+Payment is upon publication.

 RIGHTS: Amazing Stories buys first world publication rights.
 In addition, we are buying non-exclusive electronic archival rights, in perpetuity, and the right for non-exclusive publication in the quarterly issue (ebook and print on demand, as well as a print “collector’s edition”).
 We also ask for non-exclusive rights to republish the story in an anthology for a separate fee.